-You can access the NetBIOS configuration menu from the main bridge instance configuration menu, from the configuration menu of any of the virtual bridge entities or from the DLSw configuration menu.
+Accesses the NetBIOS configuration menu from the main bridge instance configuration menu, from the configuration menu of any of the virtual bridge entities or from the DLSw configuration menu.

 The configuration menu is common to both the DLSw and the main bridge instance.
 Configuration changes executed in either of the two menus affect both the DLSw as well as the NetBIOS operations over the main bridge instance.
-Contrariwise, changes made in a virtual bridge entity configuration menu only affect said entity.
+However, changes made in a virtual bridge entity configuration menu only affect said entity.

-(1) To access the NetBIOS configuration menu for a bridge entity, use the NETBIOS command from the configuration menu for said entity.
+To access the NetBIOS configuration menu for a bridge entity, run netbios from the configuration menu for said (1) entity.

-Accessing the main entity configuration menu.
+Example 1: Accessing the main entity configuration menu.

+'''

+Config>protocol asrt

--- ASRT Bridge user configuration -- ASRT config>netbios
+-- ASRT Bridge user configuration --

+ASRT config>netbios

 -- NetBIOS Support User Configuration --

 NetBIOS config>

+Example 2:

 '''